FrameworkDesign/pinpoint-image/README.md

 ## How to Use

-Install it, use it, let your site abuse it
+Install it, use it, let your site have fun with it

 This can be used within Antlers using the product_color_swatch tag: